igortxra/dotfiles/README.md

 - Install docker

 ## More Configurations
-- Install and use **lxappearence** to set themes and icons.
+- Install and use **lxappearance** to set themes and icons.
 I used "Dracula".

 - Set Qutebrowser as default browser running: `xdg-settings set default-web-browser org.qutebrowser.qutebrowser.desktop`